munificent/craftinginterpreters/book/scanning-on-demand.md

 starts.

 Then we check to see if we've reached the end of the source code.
 If so, we return an EOF token and stop.
-This is a sentinal value that signals to the compiler to stop asking for more tokens.
+This is a sentinel value that signals to the compiler to stop asking for more tokens.

 If we aren't at the end, we do some... stuff... to scan the next token.
 But we